KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

 # (Beta) Configure Tanzu Application Platform and VMware NSX Advanced Load Balancer to support L7 routing to web workloads

-This topic tells you how to configure the Tanzu Application Platform (commonly known as TAP) with VMware NSX Advanced Load Balancer (NSX ALB, formerly known as Avi Networks) to support `web` workloads.
+This topic tells you how to configure Tanzu Application Platform (commonly known as TAP) with VMware NSX Advanced Load Balancer (formerly known as Avi Networks) to support `web` workloads.

-For information about VMware NSX Advanced Load Balancer, see the [VMware NSX Advanced Load Balancer documentation](https://docs.vmware.com/en/VMware-NSX-Advanced-Load-Balancer/index.html).
+For information about VMware NSX Advanced Load Balancer (NSX ALB), see the [VMware NSX Advanced Load Balancer documentation](https://docs.vmware.com/en/VMware-NSX-Advanced-Load-Balancer/index.html).

 ## <a id="overview"></a> Overview